On this page you can read answers to the most frequently asked questions about the payment of the daily allowance.

 The paid days, as well as the maximum payment period, are found in eService on the status page (counters), and the latest payment notification.

 Payment of earnings-related daily allowance is preceded by a waiting period.
 The waiting period is a period corresponding to 5 full working days during which you would normally be paid daily allowance.
+Please note: The waiting period will be 7 days for all waiting periods starting on or after 1 January 2024.

 Payment of daily unemployment allowance is also prevented by a suspension period, term of periodisation or any of the general restrictions on the entitlement to daily allowance.
 If you have applied to KOKO for a daily allowance and you have not been given a clear reason as to why you have not been paid the daily allowance, please contact us.